New physics searches with heavy-ion collisions at the LHC: Ultraperipheral collisions

 \subsection{Born-Infeld non-linear QED, non-commutative QED}

 The possibility of non-linear Born-Infeld extensions of QED has a long history, first proposed in the 1930s~\cite{Born:1934gh}, they appear naturally in string-theory models~\cite{Fradkin:1985qd}.
-However, remarkably the limit on the mass scale of such extensions has until recently been at most at the level of \unit[100]{MeV}~\cite{Ellis:2017edi}.
-The first LHC measurement of LbL scattering in HI collisions~\cite{Aaboud:2017bwk} has enabled to extend the upper limit of non-linear QED modifications by 3 orders of magnitude, up to scales $\Lambda_\text{BI} \gtrsim \unit[100]{GeV}$, which in turn imposes a lower limit of \unit[11]{TeV} on the magnetic monopole mass in the case of a BI extension of the SM in which the $\text{U}(1)_Y$ hypercharge gauge symmetry is realized non-linearly~\cite{Ellis:2017edi}.
+Remarkably, however, the limit on the mass scale of such extensions has until recently been at most at the level of \unit[100]{MeV}~\cite{Ellis:2017edi}.
+The first LHC measurement of LbL scattering in HI collisions~\cite{Aaboud:2017bwk} has enabled to extend the upper limit of non-linear QED modifications by 3 orders of magnitude, up to scales $\Lambda_\text{BI} \gtrsim \unit[100]{GeV}$, which in turn imposes a lower limit of \unit[11]{TeV} on the magnetic monopole mass in the case of a BI extension of the SM in which the $\text{U}(1)_Y$ hypercharge gauge symmetry is realised non-linearly~\cite{Ellis:2017edi}.
 Future LbL measurements in HI UPCs will offer the possibility to further probe Born-Infeld and other non-linear extensions of QED.

 Non-commutative (NC) geometries also naturally appear within the context of string/M-theory~\cite{Gomis:2000bn}.
 One consequence of this possibility is that QED takes on a non-Abelian nature due to the introduction of 3- and 4-point functions, leading to observable signatures in the total and differential cross sections of QED processes.
 In~\cite{Hewett:2000zp} it has been demonstrated that non-commutative effects impact $\gaga\to\gaga$ scattering at tree-level, and that a study of its differential cross sections at a photon-collider in the few hundred of GeV range can bound non-commutative scales of order a TeV.
-Somehow lower limits can be reached through the detailed study of the LbL process accessible in UPCs with ions at the LHC.
+Somewhat lower limits (in the few hundred GeV range for the NP scale) can be reached through the detailed study of the LbL process accessible in UPCs with ions at the LHC.